ronakice/HackPrinceton/README.md

 ####
 Of interest in various fields in FinTech as flag indicators for Economic Catastrophies as a result of radical Political Change / Natural Disasters.
 ####
-It provides a quantitative estimate of the impact of Social, Political, Natural and Economic Events.
+It provides a quantitative estimate of the impact of Social, Political, Natural and Economic events.

+##Results
-##Guardian News:
+###Guardian News:
 ![alt text](https://github.com/ronakice/HackPrinceton/blob/master/news.png)

-##Twitter:
+###Twitter:
 ![alt text](https://github.com/ronakice/HackPrinceton/blob/master/twitter.png)